 A-4c.
 Ensuring DV Survivor Safety-Project Applicant Experience.
 NOFO Section II.B.11.
-Describe in the field below examples of how the project applicant ensured the safety of DV survivors experiencing homelessness by: 1. training staff on safety planning; 2. adjusting intake space to better ensure a private conversation; 3. conducting separate interviews/intake with each member of a couple; 4. working with survivors to have them identify what is safe for them as it relates to scattered site units and/or rental assistance; 5. maintaining bars on windows, fixing lights in the hallways, etc. for congregate living spaces operated by the applicant; and 6. keeping the location confidential for dedicated units and/or congregate living spaces set-aside solely for use by survivors.
+Describe in the field below examples of how the project applicant ensured the safety of DV survivors experiencing homelessness by: 1. training staff on safety planning; 2. adjusting intake space to better ensure a private conversation; 3. conducting separate interviews/intake with each member of a couple; 4. working with survivors to have them identify what is safe for them as it relates to scattered site units and/or rental assistance; maintaining bars on windows, fixing lights in the hallways, etc. for congregate living spaces operated by the applicant; and 6. keeping the location confidential for dedicated units and/or congregate living spaces set-aside solely for use by survivors.

 Home of the Innocents Pathways HOME team has considerable experience working with homeless young adults in Louisville.
 Pathways HOME has been providing housing and case management services for homeless young adults (ages 18 to 24 years old) for over 20 years.
 Pathways HOME has years of experience providing VAWA housing relocation assistance when violence or safety issues arise in the household.
-We have a strong relationship with multiple private landlords in the Louisville community to provide immediate additional housing options when needed.
+We have a strong relationship with

+FY2021 CoC Application Page 50 11/15/2021 1 12021 000 / (ppiloation i ago oo 1 17 10/2021 multiple private landlords in the Louisville community to provide immediate additional housing options when needed.
 Pathways HOME also uses private agency funding to provide for temporary hotel/motel stays when there is an immediate safety need and this assistance can be provided for multiple weeks until a new unit can be identified.
-All Pathways HOME direct service staff have annual training on intimate partner violence (IPV) and we have partnered for the past year on a grant to provide additional IPV training to our staff and to implement a new IPV screening tool developed by the Pacific Institute of Research and Evaluation (PIRE).
+1) All Pathways HOME direct service staff have annual training on intimate partner violence (IPV) and we have partnered for the past year on a grant to provide additional IPV training to our staff and to implement a new IPV screening tool developed by the Pacific Institute of Research and Evaluation (PIRE).
 This project is funded through the Administration of Children and Families and the project is a partnership between the Center for Woman and Families (Louisville's victim services shelter), Home of the Innocents, and PIRE.
-Pathways HOME direct service staff follow specific confidentiality policies and practices when addressing IPV in any case management or housing relocation setting.
-Considerations are always ensured to place victims of IPV into housing that ensures safety and confidentiality.
+2) Pathways HOME direct service staff follow specific confidentiality policies and practices when addressing IPV in any case management or housing relocation setting.
+This includes private meeting rooms for all meetings, 3) separate interviews for family members, and 4) creation of individualized safety plans.
+5) N/A, and 6) Confidentiality considerations are always kept for locations of dv services, shelter and housing.